martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-If a service provider offers multiple application service types and wishes to limit the applicability of certificates using SRV-IDs or URI-IDs, they SHOULD request multiple certificates, rather than a single certificate containing multiple SRV-IDs or URI-IDs each identifying ia different application service type.
+If a service provider offers multiple application service types and wishes to limit the applicability of certificates using SRV-IDs or URI-IDs, they SHOULD request multiple certificates, rather than a single certificate containing multiple SRV-IDs or URI-IDs each identifying a different application service type.
 This rule does not apply to application service type "bundles" that identify distinct access methods to the same underlying application such as an email application with access methods denoted by the application service